-The efficiency and environmental impact of food production is a major challenge facing the world today.
-Over the past decade, many scientific advancements have allowed us a better understanding of how the animals and plants in these systems function, and the role which beneficial microorganisms play in supporting these functions.
-This understanding has paved the way for new, more sustainable approaches to food production.
 Like humans and animals, plants are comprised of their own cells and are also intricately associated with many different microorganisms.
 The hologenome theory, which is an evolutionary concept that considers this partnership to be a single unit, provides a framework for supporting plants’ natural processes and impacting their resistance to certain environmental factors.
-This concept offers the opportunity to influence the fitness of crops without genetic modification, and in turn, maximize the success of farmers.
-Read on to learn more about the hologenome concept and how growers can leverage this framework to enhance yields and the bottom line.
+This concept offers the opportunity to benefit crops without genetic modification.
+In turn, farmers can maximize their potential for success, by leveraging this framework to improve soil nutrient conditions for better yield, which may contribute to increased profit.

 Making Sense of the Microbiome